mcmeeking/www.mcmk.in/content/docs/CV/index.md

 <a href="https://github.com/mcmeeking" title="GitHub" target="_blank" rel="noopener noreffer me"><i class="fab fa-github fa-fw"></i></a><a href="https://linkedin.com/in/jmcmeeking91" title="LinkedIn" target="_blank" rel="noopener noreffer me"><i class="fab fa-linkedin fa-fw"></i></a><a href="https://twitter.com/TheGreatMcMeek" title="Twitter" target="_blank" rel="noopener noreffer me"><i class="fab fa-twitter fa-fw"></i></a><a href="https://stackoverflow.com/users/10272933" title="Stack Overflow" target="_blank" rel="noopener noreffer me"><i class="fab fa-stack-overflow fa-fw"></i></a><a href="mailto:james@mcmk.in" title="Email" rel=" me"><i class="far fa-envelope fa-fw"></i></a><a href="https://www.mcmk.in/vcard.vcf" title="Phone" target="_blank" rel="noopener noreffer me"><i class="fas fa-phone fa-fw"></i></a>
 </div>
 <div class="cv-abstract">
 Loves learning new things, and is passionate about technology and the open-source philosophy in particular.
-Has been working in the industry for over 6 years and in that time has developed from an apprentice to a professional services engineer for the UK's largest Apple enterprise service provider.
-With over a decade of Linux system administration experience, now looking for a more Linux-focused position to move closer to the beating heart of the technological revolution.
+Has been working in the industry for over {{% since %}} years and in that time has developed from an apprentice to a systems administrator for the UK's largest medico-legal information provider.
 Primarily enjoys the fast-pace and challenge that the IT industry brings, but is also driven by a desire to improve the world through technology and make a positive difference to peoples’ lives.
 </div>

 <div class="col-1">

 ## <span class="cv-sub">Professional Experience</span>

+<span class="cv-date">Sep 2020 – Present</span>

+*EIDO Healthcare Ltd — IT Administrator*

+Oversight and handling of day-to-day IT operations, along with compliance monitoring, uptime assurance, and incident response.
+Providing support to both internal staff and stakeholders at healthcare organisations from all over the globe, including the NHS, BMI Healthcare, SEHA, and others.

+- Ensure all internal services and endpoints are compliant with security policies and frameworks
+- Manage various cloud-hosted services and infrastructure to ensure 99.9% uptime of services
+- Provide detailed documentation internally and externally
+- Develop policies and procedures to ensure IT best-practices are in place at all times

-<span class="cv-date">Jul 2018 – Present</span>
+<span class="cv-date">Jul 2018 – Jul 2020</span>

 *Jigsaw Systems Ltd — Professional Services Engineer*